Stepsister from Planet Weird

-Stepsister from Planet Weird is a Disney Channel Original Movie which was released in June 2000.
+Stepsister from Planet Weird is a 2000 American science fiction comedy film that was released as a Disney Channel Original Movie on June 17, 2000.
 Directed by Steve Boyum, it stars Courtnee Draper, Tamara Hope, Lance Guest, and Khrystyne Haje.
-Based on the book of the same name by Francess Lantz, the plot follows a teenage girl (Draper), who discovers that her mother's fiance (Guest) and her own future stepsister (Hope), are actually strange aliens from another planet hiding out on Earth.
+The film is based on the book of the same name by Francess Lantz.
+The plot follows a teenage girl (Draper), who discovers that her mother's fiance (Guest) and her own future stepsister (Hope), are actually strange aliens from another planet hiding out on Earth.

 Plot

 Megan Larson is an ordinary 14-year-old girl.
 Her workaholic father Fred and windsurfing mother Kathy are divorced, and Megan longs for them to get back together as much as she longs for her little brother Trevor to be less annoying.
-But the thing she wants the most is for popular boy Cutter to be her boyfriend, so her dearest wish is to be in with the popular group.
+But the thing she wants the most is for popular boy Cutter Colburne to be her boyfriend, so her dearest wish is to be in with the popular group.

 Things begin to get out of control when her mother meets Cosmo Cola, a nice but very strange man.
 He has a pretty and intelligent daughter named Ariel who is even weirder than her dad.
 Ariel hides under her father's car when the wind blows because she is afraid of wind, talks in a sophisticated manner, wears many layers to 'protect her essence' and cannot ride a bicycle, even with training wheels and a football helmet.
 Mostly she complains that she hates the town where they live and wants to return to her hometown in Yukon to be with her boyfriend Fanul.
 Worst of all for Megan, the kids at school think that the way Ariel behaves is 'cool and revolutionary'.
 Her teachers believe her mannerisms are poetic, and she even gets to sit at the popular table on her first day, which attracts Cutter's attention.